kamathsblog/kamathsblog/cleblm9qf00000al2a7xucf4u.md

 %[https://twitter.com/K66941741/status/1604849092483776512]

-That's it for the next few weeks.
+That's it for this weekend.
 Small and steady steps.